Becoming a Notary

 - Your Notary Application (must be typed and all fields filled in)

-- Notary Bond - The bond paperwork should have an oath section and power of attorney section
+- Notary Bond - Obtain from your employer.
+The bond paperwork should have an oath section and power of attorney section

 - Your Driver’s License or State Identification - Michigan residents apply in the county of the address on your driver’s license or identification

 - Payment - We accept payment by cash, check, or debit or credit card (with cards additional fees apply)

-- Obtain a $10,000 notary bond from a bonding company or insurance agency with your name exactly as you wish to be commissioned.
+- Obtain a $10,000 notary bond from your employers bonding company or insurance agency with your name exactly as you wish to be commissioned.

 Licensed attorneys in Michigan are not required to file a surety bond, but must still bring in the application to the County Clerk’s Office.

 - Complete the application for Michigan Notary Public Appointment (online for faster turn around).
 At the bottom of the application in the designated spot print or type your name exactly the way you wish to be commissioned.

 - Sign the application (matching the way you wish to be appointed.)
 An original signature is required.